-Applications are invited for the 2nd call for DEA Program available for international professors and senior researchers for the year 2019.
-Scholarship is available for researchers from all around the globe.
+Applications are invited for the 2nd call for DEA Program available for international professors and senior researchers for the year 2019. award is available for researchers from all around the globe.

 Created in 1975 upon the initiative of Fernand Braudel, in collaboration with the French Secretary of State for Universities, Department for Higher Education and Research, the DEA Programme (Directeurs d’Études Associés, or Associate Research Directors) is the oldest international mobility programme at Fondation Maison des sciences de l’homme.